How Slow Living Can Help Your Creative Flow As A Freelancer

 Those are necessary but not the only things that matter.

-I have found a lot of business owners will make their health and wellness their last priority.
-They work long hours; get up early and work until late to make the most money they can.
+I have found that a lot of business owners make their health and wellness their last priority.
+They work long hours, get up early, and work until late to make the most money possible.

 They spend all their time learning about business, new skills, new tools, more knowledge.